unejamardiani/strim/infra/terraform/README.md

 ## Prereqs
 - Terraform >= 1.5
 - Azure authentication: locally use `az login` (or export `ARM_*` vars for a service principal).
-GitHub Actions uses OIDC with a federated credential instead of a client secret; configure the app registration used by CI with a federated identity for this repo/branch (see [azure/login docs](https://github.com/Azure/login#configure-federated-credentials-in-azure-ad)).
+GitHub Actions uses OIDC with a federated credential instead of a client secret; configure the app registration used by CI with a federated identity for each GitHub environment that runs this workflow (see [azure/login docs](https://github.com/Azure/login#configure-federated-credentials-in-azure-ad)).
 The principal needs `Contributor` for control plane operations **and** `Storage Blob Data Contributor` (or higher) on the state storage account to create the backend container when using Azure AD auth.
 - The container image pushed by `.github/workflows/publish-image.yml` (default tag is `main` or the Git SHA`).
 By default this publishes to Docker Hub using `DOCKERHUB_USERNAME`/`DOCKERHUB_TOKEN`; set registry credentials when the image is private.

 ## Usage